-Under HOTMA, when a household's income exceeds 120 percent (120%) of Area Median Income (AMI) for twenty-four (24) consecutive months, housing authorities have the option to either evict them or offer them a new lease with the rent being the greater of the Fair Market Rent (FMR) or an amount of monthly subsidy for their unit including amounts from the operating and capital fund (the subsidy amount).
+Under HOTMA, when a household's income exceeds 120 percent (120%) of Area Median Income (AMI) for twenty-four (24) consecutive months, housing authorities have the option to either evict them or offer them a new lease and charge the alternative.
 VIHA has chosen to allow these households to remain in public housing, paying higher rent.
 HUD finalized HOTMA rulemaking in 2023 to put Sections 102, 103, and 104 into effect through revisions to HUD's regulations found in 24 CFR Part 5 and 24 CFR Part 891.
 The implementation date of the HOTMA provisions will be January 1, 2024.
 Owners may not implement these provisions prior to their effective dates.
 The effective date for VIHA is November 1, 2023.

-HUD delayed compliance for Sections 102 and 104 of the Housing Opportunity Through Modernization Act of 2016 (HOTMA) Final Rule until January 1, 2025, although PHAs will still need to implement the HOTMA Section 103 with the amendment to the Admissions and Occupancy Policy (ACOP) by January 1, 2024.
+HUD delayed compliance for Sections 102 and 104 of the Housing Opportunity Through Modernization Act of 2016 (HOTMA) Final Rule until January 1, 2025 The Virgin Islands Housing Authority (VIHA) is committed to continuous improvement and staying aligned with federal regulations and guidelines.

-The Virgin Islands Housing Authority (VIHA) is committed to continuous improvement and staying aligned with federal regulations and guidelines.
 In response to the Housing Opportunities Through Modernization Act (HOTMA), VIHA proposes several critical amendments to our policies and procedures to enhance the effectiveness of our FSS program and ensure compliance with the new regulations.
 VIHA proposed changes incorporated into the VIHA Administrative Plan (ACOP) and the Family Self-Sufficiency (FSS) Action Plan.
 VIHA will work closely with legal counsel, stakeholders, and our resident community to ensure a seamless transition and clear communication of these changes.
-The updated ACOP will be disseminated to all program participants, outlining the adjustments and guiding the implementation process.